enerqi/bridge-hand-ocr/README.md

   declarer + dummy case (E/W unknown).
 Canonical output.
-- **LIN `md|`** *cannot* mark a hand unknown — omitted hands are silently auto-filled from the remaining cards, which fabricates E/W. So LIN is emitted only when **all four hands are known**, purely to feed the BBO handviewer iframe used in `deal-simulations/tcl-sims`. `to_lin` raises on a partial deal.
+- **LIN `md|`** *cannot* mark a hand unknown — omitted hands are silently auto-filled from the remaining cards, which fabricates E/W. So LIN is emitted only when **all four hands are known**, purely as a convenience view for a BBO handviewer iframe. `to_lin` raises on a partial deal.

 ## Design: two recognition modes + multi-deal